Tunode/Py-MySql-Tool/README.md

 MYSQL-Tool-0.8.9

 Changes to do:
-- fix remove_column functionality from SQLtool.
-- Add functionality see tables and columns in alter table and column menu (rework whole look of menu)
 - Settings = In-progress.
+3/4
 - Error handling = need's to be reworked.
 (In-progress.)

 -------------------------------------------------------------